Mrkewl/CTRL/README.md

 2. Architecture is not properly done, probably pass the user into the model early on and also passing variable either during constructor or all in the widget itself on it

-3. game updating every week loss<can use a stop gap with date time now>